chef-boneyard/chef-core/README.md

 * `footer` - contains footers to show when decorations = true, footer = true.
 Content will vary based on whether `stack` and `log` are true.
 Contains separate subkeys:
-  * `both` - footer to dispaly when both stack and log are true
+  * `both` - footer to display when both stack and log are true
   * `log_only` - text when only log is true
   * `stack_only` - text when only stack is true
   * `neither` - text when neither one is true